coady/lupyne/docs/client.rst

 ======
 .. automodule:: lupyne.client
 .. note::
-  Caching more client connections than the backed server supports will cause blocking under load.
+  Caching more client connections than the backend server supports may cause blocking under load.
 CherryPy's default `thread pool`_ is 10.

 Response
 ---------